R3MOB-Stage-2A-2025/classification/README.md

                     # "published-online", "issued", "is-referenced-by-count",
                     # "references-count".
     'cursor_max': 100, # Max number of publication on all pages
-                       # at the same time.
+                       # at the same time. if negative (-1), it is faster.
 }
 ```